• Skip to primary navigation

 It will take 15 or 20 minutes to evenly brown all of the potato slices.

-Once the potatoes are nicely browned, toss in the onions and give them a stir to combine.
+Once the potatoes are nicely browned, toss in the onions and a little salt and give them a stir to combine.
 Lower the temperature of your stove and cover the skillet.

 You need a low temperature to caramelize the onions rather than burn them.